 According to Harvard Institute, there are roughly 350,000 religious congregations in the United States.
 Of those, about 314,000 are Protestant and other Christian churches, and 24,000 are Catholic and Orthodox churches.
 Non-Christian religious congregations are estimated at about 12,000 members.
-Looking at these numbers and how we as a Church body have evolved I wondered to myself what it would look like if the Apostles came to a weekly service at one of our assemblies.
-This is not meant to offend any group or any minister or priest of the gospel but it is intended for us to look at this with new fresh wine skins.
+Looking at these numbers and how we as a Church body have evolved, I wondered to myself what it would look like if the Apostles came to a weekly service at one of our assemblies.
+This is not meant to offend any group or any minister or priest of the gospel, but it is intended for us to look at this with new fresh wine skins.
 I feel I have a call to write to those in Christianity, but in the past I was not always humble with my wording.

-So I ask you, what would happen if Paul showed up in your town today and wanted to go to church.
-I decided to do a small allegory involving any ole Christian and the apostle Paul…
+So, I ask you, what would happen if Paul the apostle showed up in your town today and wanted to go to ‘church.’
+While pondering this, I decided to do a small allegory involving any ole Christian and the apostle Paul.

 Paul: “So where do they hold the meetings?”

 Believer: “Let me see, “Well, Paul are you Catholic or what Christian denomination do you prefer?”

 Believer: “Yes, what doctrine do you believe is best?”

 Paul: “You mean God’s Word, the Torah and writings?”